sergey-koryshev/idler/README.md

 - Description
 - Start Time

 You can add new note by controls located at the bottom of the main window.
-Once you finish to fill all fields just hist `Enter` or press on button `+` and the note will be added to a shift.
+Once you finish to fill all fields just hit `Enter` or press on button `+` and the note will be added to a shift.

-When you added notes you want, don't forget to press button `Save Changes` to save all notes to DataBase file.
+When you added notes you want, don't forget to press button `Save Changes` (Ctrl+S) to save all notes to DataBase file.
 All unsaved notes are marked yellow.
 To refresh list notes for current shift you can press button `Refresh`.

 > Note, that button `Refresh` removes all unsaved changes!